Sylius/Sylius/docs/bundles/SyliusGridBundle/your_first_grid.rst

                 classes:
                     model: AppBundle\Entity\Tournament

 That's it!
 Your class is now a resource.
-In order to learn what does it mean, please refer to `SyliusResourceBundle <http://docs.sylius.org/current/bundles/SyliusResourceBundle.html>`_ documentation.
+In order to learn what does it mean, please refer to :doc:`SyliusResourceBundle </bundles/SyliusResourceBundle/index>` documentation.

 Columns Definition
 ------------------